Bespoke illustrations and user-centred design, Brighton

 Case study: Branding Brighton Chamber of Commerce Summit 2020

-Driven by a strong commercial instinct gained through 20 years experience as a Creative Director for a Web Design Agency, I create bespoke illustrations which communicate complex ideas in a clear and effective way, whilst always bearing the user in mind.
+Driven by a strong commercial instinct gained through 20 years experience as a Creative Director for a web agency, I can help YOUR clients with bespoke illustrations to help with their brand, develop a character or to simply enhance content.

 I work collaboratively with design & digital agencies on a variety of projects such as websites, video courses and animation projects.

-I am happy to be part of a tender process/ team approach.
-I am also happy to liaise with clients directly.
+I am happy to be part of a tender process and happy to liaise with clients directly.

 “As an illustrator what one mustn't do is to be too prescriptive.
 We need to evoke rather than describe.”